vivaldosantanawebdev/landingpage-homedecor/README.md

 # landingpage-homedecor
-Created a landing page for a client "Home Decor" to capture leads
+Created a landing page using HTML, CSS and Bootstrap for a client "Home Decor" to capture leads.